-Mobility management functions may be implemented at different layers of the OSI stack.
-At the IP layer, they may reside in the network or in the mobile node.
-In particular, network-based solution resides in the network only.
-It therefore enables mobility for hosts and network applications which lack mobility support in them but are already in deployment.
+Mobility management functions may be implemented at different layers of the network protocol stack.
+At the IP (network) layer, they may reside in the network or in the mobile node.
+In particular, a network-based solution resides in the network only.
+It therefore enables mobility for existing hosts and network applications which are already in deployment but lack mobility support.

-At the IP layer, a mobility management protocol to achieve session continuity are typically based on the principle of distinguishing between session identifier and routing address and maintaining a mapping between them.
-With Mobile IP, the home address takes the role of session identifier whereas the care-of-address takes the role of routing address, and the binding between them is maintained at the mobility anchor, i.e., the home agent.
+At the IP layer, a mobility management protocol to achieve session continuity is typically based on the principle of distinguishing between identifier and routing address and maintaining a mapping between them.
+With Mobile IP, the home address serves as an identifier of the device whereas the care-of-address takes the role of routing address, and the binding between them is maintained at the mobility anchor, i.e., the home agent.
+If packets can be continuously delivered to a mobile device at its home address, then all sessions using that home address can be preserved even though the routing or care-of address changes.